The Best Things To Do In Buenos Aires Argentina

 At Puerto Madero waterfront you can also spot the Presidente Sarmiento ship.
 It’s an old docked ship, now a floating museum of Argentina’s naval history.

-The mix of green spaces, modern skyscrapers, and waterfront scenery make Puerto Madero a great place for a leisurely walk, a romantic evening, or even a bike ride.
+Puerto Madero district is a mix of green spaces, modern skyscrapers, and waterfront scenery.
+It is a great place for a leisurely walk, a romantic evening, or even a bike ride.
 Visiting Puerto Madero lets you experience a different, more modern, and chic neighborhood in Buenos Aires.

 La Boca is the most colorful neighborhood in Buenos Aires.
-It is a must-see in avery Buenos Aires itinerary
+Visiting it is one of the best things to do in Buenos Aires and a must-do in every Buenos Aires itinerary

 El Caminito is a lively pedestrian street at the heart of La Boca in Buenos Aires.
 As you stroll Caminito and La Boca, you’ll encounter local artists selling their work, dancers performing tango in front of the restaurants, and musicians playing traditional tunes, creating an electric atmosphere.